dynatrace-oss/terraform-provider-dynatrace/docs/index.md

 Use the navigation to the left to learn about the available resources and data sources.
 For additional information, refer to the official Dynatrace documentation on Terraform available [here](https://dt-url.net/3s63qyj).

+The Dynatrace Terraform Provider is officially supported by Dynatrace.

 ## Example

 # Terraform 0.13+ uses the Terraform Registry: